 While feeding and caring for their pet, your child can learn to openly practice nurturing skills.
 In families with no younger siblings, a family pet provides an opportunity for the child to show tenderness and carefulness that they might not otherwise have the chance to demonstrate.

 Assisting in the care of a pet helps children to feel a sense of accomplishment.
 Studies have shown that children with pets have a higher level of confidence than those without pets.

 Owning a dog encourages us to walk daily, and to be more active.
 Thus, it is no surprise that dog owners, especially were found to be 54% more likely to get the recommended amount of physical exercise.

 7. Health Bolstering

 It is important to convey the joy of loving and caring for a new pet to your child.
-Demonstrate the tasks and exhibit the behaviors you want your child to mirror.
-Your presence and guidance will help your child gain confidence and success as they begin playing, feeding and caring for their new pet.
+First demonstrate the tasks and the appropriate behaviors you want your child to mirror.
+Your presence and guidance will help your child gain confidence and success as they begin playing, feeding and caring for the new pet.

 About the Author:

 Deborah Tukua is the editor of Journey to Natural Living and the author of the healthy fresh from the blender recipe book, Naturally Sweet Blender Treats.
 She is a freelance writer for the Farmers' Almanac and Chiropractic Economics magazine and author of the book, Marketing Strategies for Chiropractic Success.

 Articles and recipes by natural living and healthy lifestyle author and writer,

 Welcome to Journey to Natural Living.
 Join us on the journey as we share articles, recipes, and tips to empower you to live a healthy, proactive lifestyle.